Vietnam.vn - Nền tảng quảng bá Việt Nam

 The achievements that women have made in all fields not only help to improve their status but also contribute significantly to the overall development of the country.

-To be able to fulfill their roles well in both family and society, in addition to the efforts of women themselves, there is the concern and support of the Party, the State and the whole society.
-The policies of the Party and the State always attach importance to the role of women, and at the same time, put forward many measures and programs to create favorable conditions for women to maximize their potential.
+To be able to fulfill their roles well in both family and society, in addition to the efforts of women themselves, there is the care and support of the Party, the State and the whole society.
+The Party and State's policies always respect the role of women, and at the same time, put forward many measures and programs to create favorable conditions for women to maximize their potential.

 Over the past decades, many national policies on gender equality have been issued and effectively implemented.
 The Law on Gender Equality (2006) is an important milestone in affirming women's rights and responsibilities, creating conditions for them to participate equally in all areas of life.
 In particular, the National Strategy on Gender Equality for the period 2021-2030 has set specific goals to increase the rate of women participating in economic, political and social fields, ensuring women's comprehensive and equal participation in national strategic decisions.